Skip to content

 Student discount apps on a smartphone home screen

+A small thing to flag.
 You do not need to pay anything to start.
-Two of the three big platforms are completely free, and the third has a useful free tier.
+Two of the three big platforms are completely free.
+The third has a useful free tier.

 PlatformCostBest for